 What happens in a synchronous video chat or online call?
 What are the requirements?
 What tools can we use?
-Take a look at the GCFGlobal site and take some notes.
+Take a look at the GCFGlobal ite and take some notes.

-Before moving to Step 2, jot down your ideas.
-Be prepared to share with a partner what your learned, or your teacher may discuss this with the class as a whole.
+Before moving to Step two, jot down your ideas.
+Be prepared to share with a partner what you learned, or your teacher may discuss this with the class as a whole.

 2. Question: How Should We Behave in a Virtual Collaboration?

-- The Do's and Don'ts of Videoconferencing online article
+- The Do's and Don'ts of Videoconferencing Article

 Steps 3 & 4